 The historical decline in the profitability of railroads came as a result of a decrease in the relative importance of high-weight, low-value cargo, which has traditionally been handled by rail.
 The increased competition from motor carriers and pipelines has further reduced the relative importance of railroads.
-Federal and State funding of high-ways has improved the competitive position of trucks and has led to the diversion of high-valued freight to motor carriers.
+Federal and State funding of highways has improved the competitive position of trucks and has led to the diversion of high-valued freight to motor carriers.

 In 1935 when motor carriers came under Interstate Commerce Commission regulation, the value-of-service rate structure applied to railroads was also applied to motor carriers.
 (The value-of-service rate-making policy was originally applied to railroads in order to favor agricultural products.
-Under value-of-service rates, low-valued products have a lower rate per ton mile than do high-value products.^{}) This measure reduced intermodal price competition and in fact gave an advantage to trucks in carrying high-valued freight when they could give faster service.
+Under value-of-service rates, low-valued products have a lower rate per ton mile than do high-value products.\) his measure reduced intermodal price competition and in fact gave an advantage to trucks in carrying high-valued freight when they could give faster service.
 Railroads were unable to lower prices on this type of freight, which could have offset the faster service offered by trucks.
-A cost-based rate structure would probably allow railroads to recapture a larger share of the freight market.

-The eastern roads, while subject to the same problems as the remainder of industry, have some additional ones.
 The decline of some manufacturing industries in the East has led to a more intense financial crisis among eastern roads.
-Also, their capital stock tends to be older and probably in poorer condition than that of the other roads.
-They spend a larger portion of total cost on yard switching than do either southern or western roads, probably because there are shorter hauls and a larger number of interchanges among roads.
-Since shippers pay for movement from one point to another (i.e., rate per mile), the competitive position of railroads tends to be diminished if these nonline-haul expenses rise.
-The greater yard-switching costs may also indicate that the quality of service in the East is lower than in other regions.
-Having rail cars sit in switching yards waiting for a train to be made up results in longer time in transit.
+Also the capital stock of these railroads tends to be older than that of the other roads, due to shorter hauls and a larger number of interchanges among roads.
+Since shippers pay for movement from one point to another (i.e., rate per mile), the competitive position of rail-roads tends to be diminished if these nonline-haul expenses rise.
+The greater yard-switching results in having rail cars sit in switching yards waiting for a train to be made up, thus resulting in longer time in transit and higher comparative costs.